kubiks-inc/otel-nextjs/README.md

 ### Migration from Previous Versions

-If you're currently using `getEnhancedHttpInstrumentations()`, you can simply replace it with `createUniversalHttpInstrumentation()` for better dual support:
+If you're currently using `getEnhancedHttpInstrumentations()`, you can replace it with `createUniversalHttpInstrumentation()` for dual support:

 ```typescript
 // Before (still works, but may miss some requests)